Tax Incentives for Work from Home Travel Agents

 One of the many rewards of operating a home-based travel agency franchise is the tax incentives you may qualify for.
 You may be able to deduct your mortgage, property taxes, insurance, utilities, and household maintenance, as well as travel expenses.

 According to the Internal Revenue Service, “[t]o qualify to deduct expenses for business use of your home, you must use part of your home . . . exclusively and regularly as your principal place of business.”
 With that in mind, let’s take a look at travel agent tax deductions for 2021 that you may qualify for.

 How Do You Qualify?

-There are some rules for claiming the deduction, such as personal activities like eating or watching TV cannot be done in that part of your home.
+There are some rules for claiming travel agent tax deductions for 2021.
+For example, personal activities like eating or watching TV cannot be done in that part of your home.
 It must be dedicated to conducting business.
 However, the IRS does not stipulate whether that space is a desk or an entire room.
-In many instances, you may be able to write off more than just the space.
-For example, housing expenses, such as utilities, and mortgage interest may qualify as deductions.
+In many instances, you may be able to write off more than just space.
+For example, housing expenses, such as utilities and mortgage interest may qualify as deductions.

 What Else Can You Deduct?

 Home-based businesses can take advantage of a variety of tax deductions, in addition to the expense of using space in your home for work.
 Make sure you keep receipts from any business-related activity and keep thorough records of your transactions.